 The fundamental constitutional protections of due process and equal protection embodied in our Constitution and Bill of Rights apply to every "person" and are not limited to citizens.
 The framers of those documents as well as the authors and ratifiers of post-Civil War amendments all understood the essential importance of protecting non-citizens against governmental abuse and discrimination.

-The struggle of lesbian, gay, bisexual, and transgender (LGBT) people for full equality is one of this generation’s most important and galvanizing civil rights movements.
+The struggle of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people for full equality is one of this generation’s most important and galvanizing civil rights movements.
 Despite the many advances that have been made, however, LGBT people continue to face discrimination in many areas of life.